SocketCluster/socketcluster/socketcluster-protocol.md

   event: '#kickOut',

   data: {
-    // Name of the channel the socket connection was kicked from
+    // Name of the Pub/Sub channel the socket connection was kicked from
     channel: 'channelName',

-    // [optional] a message provided to the socket.kickOut method
+    // [optional] If a message has been provided to the socket.kickOut method
     message: 'custom message'
   }
 }